syslogic/php-hms/README.md

 - `HUAWEI_CONNECT_API_CLIENT_SECRET`<br/>
   The client key can be obtained on the [console](https://developer.huawei.com/consumer/en/service/josp/agc/index.html) <br/>below `Users and permissions` > `API key` > `Connect API`.

+When creating the API client, project should be set to value "N/A".

 #### MapKit API:

 - `HUAWEI_MAPKIT_API_KEY`<br/>